 Professor Robert Thomas MRCP MD FRCR

-Consultant Oncologist Bedford and Addenbrookes Cambridge University Hospitals
+Consultant Oncologist Bedford and Addenbrooke’s Hospital.

-Visiting Professor of exercise and nutritional science University of Bedfordshire
+Visiting Professor, University of Bedfordshire